Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer

-\fref{fig:5}(a) shows the resistance $R$ of the test structure as a function of temperature, measured with a bias current of \SI{10}{\micro\ampere}.
-The thin films exhibit a normal-state resistance above $T_c$, which is in accordance with literature; see \aref{app:resistance_data}.
+\fref{fig:5}(a) shows the measured voltage and calculated resistance of the test structure as a function of temperature, measured with a bias current of \SI{10}{\micro\ampere}.
+The thin films exhibit a normal-state resistance that is in similar to values reported in literature (see \aref{app:resistance_data}).
 A sharp transition in resistance is observed at the respective $T_c$ (taken as the temperature at which the resistance is at least tenfold the residual resistance), indicating the onset of superconductivity.
-The respective $T_c$ for the Nb and NbN thin film is \SI{8.0}{\kelvin} and \SI{10.4}{\kelvin}, respectively, similar to the values reported in Refs.~\cite{Kim_2009, Niepce_2020}.
-The $T_c$ of our Nb film is lower than the commonly reported value of \SI{9}{\kelvin}.
-We believe that this could be due to disorder in our film \cite{Freitas_Gonzalez_Nascimento_Takeuchi_Passamani_2017}, the presence of native oxides \cite{David_2014} (see \fref{fig:4}(e)), or geometric constrictions \cite{Kim_2009} in our test structure.
-The Au-passivated thin films show a $T_c$ for Nb/Au and NbN/Au of \SI{7.7}{\kelvin} and \SI{9.8}{\kelvin}, respectively, slightly lower than their non-passivated counterparts.
+The respective $T_c$ for the Nb and NbN thin film is \SI{8.0}{\kelvin} and \SI{10.4}{\kelvin}, respectively, similar to the values reported in Refs.~\cite{il2008nbn,Kim_2009, Niepce_2020}.
+However, the $T_c$ of our Nb film is lower than the bulk value of \SI{9.3}{\kelvin} that was also observed in unpatterned thin Nb films~\cite{Joshi_2023}.
+We believe that this could be due to disorder in our film \cite{Freitas_Gonzalez_Nascimento_Takeuchi_Passamani_2017}, the presence of native oxides \cite{David_2014} (see \fref{fig:4}(b)), or the geometric constrictions \cite{Kim_2009} in our test structure.
+The Au-passivated thin films show a $T_c$ for Nb/Au and NbN/Au of \SI{7.7}{\kelvin} and \SI{9.9}{\kelvin}, respectively, slightly lower than their non-passivated counterparts.
 We attribute this small reduction in $T_c$ to the proximity effect \cite{Deutscher_1969} induced by the Au capping layer on Nb \cite{deory2024lowlosshybridnbau} or NbN \cite{il2008nbn}.

-\fref{fig:5}(b) shows the dependence of the thin film's critical current on the sample's temperature.
-We infer the $I_c$ at each temperature from individual measurements, in which we increase the current in steps of \SI{0.1}{\micro\ampere} until the 4-wire voltage increases sharply by a factor of 10 as a result of the transition from superconducting to normal conducting state.
-An increase in the temperature of the cryostat accompanies this increase in resistance.
-Hence, before taking the next measurement, we wait a sufficient amount of time for the cryostat to thermalize to the desired temperature.
-From the data shown in \fref{fig:5}(b), we obtain a similar $T_c$ as in the resistance measurements (\fref{fig:5}(a)).
+\fref{fig:5}(b) shows the dependence of the thin film's critical current on the sample temperature.
+We obtain a similar $T_c$ as in the resistance measurements (\fref{fig:5}(a)).
 At temperatures approaching $T_c$, $I_c$ drops drastically, as expected.
 We fit the data assuming the simple two-fluid model \cite{Tinkham_2004a} as ($t=T/T_c$):